DevOps-MBSE/AaC/docs/docs/dev_guide/validation_plugins.md

      return validator_results
 ```

-With the above snippet this shows an example of how the validator is taking in a `Definition`, a list of other validator plugins, as well as, the `LanguageContext` of the definition that is being validated.
-The `Definition` validation is limited by *Structural Constraints*.
-With this in mind the`Definition` validator will take a `definition` that is being passed in and will decompose it into its `sub-definition`s within the primary schema.
-With this, this validator will take a definition and break it down to the structures that are present within.
-These `sub-structure`s are then validated by passing the sub-structure and corresponding  values to the appropriate validator which may produce finding(s) stored in a `ValidatorResult` object.
+The above snippet this shows an example of how the validator takes in a `Definition`, a list of validator plugins, as well as the `LanguageContext` that provides the context to validate the definition within.
+The `Definition` validations can be alternative described as *Structural Constraints* for data structures (schema definitions).
+With this in mind the `Definition` validation will take a target `Definition` and decompose it into its `sub-definition`s, other definitions that are components of schema definitions (e.g. `Field` in `schema`).
+These `sub-structure`s are then validated by passing each sub-structure and corresponding values to the appropriate validator, defined by the validations of each sub-structure, which may produce finding(s) that are returned to the user via the `ValidatorResult` object.

-`ValidatorResult` object is then parsed through and returned to the user through some output of the latter results.
-This is also done for the below example in [Primitive Validations](#primitive-validations), but it is primarily targeted towards the `Primitive Types` within the `Definition`s.
+This approach is also used for in the [Primitive Validations](#primitive-validations), but primitive validation only targets fields defined in the `Primitives` enum definition.

 ### Primitive Validations

-Primitive Validations are passed into the below function:
+Primitive Validations are handled by the below function:

 ```python
 def _validate_primitive_types(definition: Definition, language_context: LanguageContext) -> ValidatorResult: